Product Details: Gelatin mix is a favorite convenience pantry

 marshmallows with it, too!
 Shelf-stable; no refrigeration required.

-Ingredients: granulated fruit sugar, cane sugar, gelatin blend (gelatin, fumaric acid, sodium citrate, <2% of natural & artificial flavor (contains modified corn starch, maltodextrin), potassium sorbate, salt, sugar, yellow 5, dimethylpolysiloxane, red 40, yellow 6), FD&C yellow #5.
+Ingredients: sugar, cane sugar, gelatin base (gelatin, fumaric acid, sodium citrate, < 2% of: salt, potassium sorbate, maltodextrin, natural flavoring, modified corn starch, sugar, yellow 5, dimethylpolysiloxane), yellow 5 lake.
 Packaged in a facility that also handles wheat, milk, soy, egg, sesame, peanuts, and tree nuts.
+May contain bioengineered ingredient(s).

 Nutrition Facts: Click here for data per 20 gram serving.